oracle/graal/substratevm/DebugInfo.md

   coder = 0 '\000'
 }
 ```

+Notice that the printed class name includes some trailing characters.
+That's because Java strings are not guaranteed to be zero-terminated.

 The current debug info model does not include the location info needed
 to allow symbolic names for local vars and parameter vars to be